-Bottle shop is open for online orders, Phone orders and curbside pickup.
+Bottle shop is open for Online ,Phone, and In person orders .

 We are a small boutique farm winery located on one the busiest winery roads in Prince Edward County.
 Known as the 'golden mile' Closson Road is where we call home and raise our family.
 We would like to invite you all to experience our little part of the world.
 Gravelhill Vineyards takes pride in being a family winery and the minute you walk into our tasting room it’s very apparent.
 You’ll always be greeted with a warm welcoming smile and an unassuming approach to wine tasting.

 Here on our Closson Road farm in Prince Edward County we have 6 acres of vinifra and hybrid grape cultivars planted on rocky Hillier Clay Loam soil mixed with glacier till.